 Colin performs regularly as a solo pianist, and is accompanist to singers and instrumentalists.
 His work with Anglo/French soprano Evelyne Beech explored the repertoire of Faure, Poulenc, Debussy, Berlioz and Decio, and led to the creation of several CD recordings including, most notably,

-He has given many solo recitals throughout the UK and with his wife, performance poet, Ingrid Prosser.
+He has given many solo recitals throughout the UK and with his wife, performance poet Ingrid Prosser.
 In 2005, he performed a concert tour of both the North and the South Islands of New Zealand.

 In 1996 Colin was awarded a PGCE in Secondary Music Education from the University of East Anglia.

 Colin has been a professional keyboard player and musical director performing in many showbands throughout the UK and on cruise ships based in Singapore and Athens.
+He was a founding member of covers band Big Sur and prog-rock group The E Thing.

 - 'First Prize' in the TAVAC Composition Competition 2022